James Barry (surgeon): Gender and personal life

 In a letter chiding John Bulkley, Barry's older brother, for abandoning legal studies for the military, 19-year-old Barry wrote: "Was I not a girl I would be a Soldier!"

 Rachel Holmes notes in her biography of Barry that Mary Anne Bulkley, in all her complaints to her brother about her child's precarious future, never once raised the question of marriage – even though a good match was then quite vital for a woman's financial security.
 Holmes suggests this could mean Mrs Bulkley was aware of "some defect in her daughter that made marriage an impossibility".

 Barry's interest in medicine was probably encouraged by the liberal-minded friends of the late James Barry RA, and just before travelling to Edinburgh to enroll as a medical student in 1809, he assumed a male identity.
 His short stature, slight build, unbroken voice, delicate features and smooth skin led others to suspect that he was not a man but a pre-pubescent boy.
 This identity was maintained through surgical training and recruitment into the British Army which, at officer rank level, did not then require a medical examination.

 During Barry's first posting abroad to Cape Town in South Africa, he became a close friend of the Governor, Lord Charles Somerset, and his family.
 It has been suggested that Lord Charles discovered his secret and that the relationship was more than friendship.
-Their closeness led to rumours and ultimately an accusation briefly appearing on a bridge post in Cape Town on 1 June 1824 saying that the writer had "detected Lord Charles buggering Dr Barry", which led to a court trial and investigation, as homosexuality was at that time illegal.
+Their closeness led to rumours and ultimately an accusation briefly appearing on a bridge post in Cape Town on 1 June 1824 saying that the writer had "detected Lord Charles buggering Dr Barry", which led to a court trial and investigation, as homosexual activity was at that time illegal.
 Despite these allegations, if Somerset was aware of Barry's sex, he did not reveal it.